visage-lang/visage-gradle-plugin/README.md

 =====
 This project is currently under development.

-Add following code snippet in your 'build.gradle' and you are all set!
+Add following code snippet in your `build.gradle` and you are all set!

      buildscript {